Oslo Airport, Fornebu: Cramped quarters

-Closing
+Closure

 During the 1960s, a political debate started concerning whether or not a new main airport should be built for Oslo and Eastern Norway.
 A government report launched in 1970, suggested surveys for five locations: Gardermoen, Hurum, Askim, Nesodden and Ås.
 Hobøl was preliminarily selected and areas reserved for a future airport.
 During the 1970s, the Labour Party became concerned that Hobøl was located too centrally in relation to the growth areas around Oslo, and instead wanted to use Gardermoen, in an attempt to force the population growth further north.
 Commercial interests and the airlines supported Hobøl.
 In 1983, Parliament decided to abandon the plans for Hobøl and continue with a divided solution.
 Fornebu would be expanded, and all charter traffic be moved to Gardermoen.
 From 1988, all international traffic would also be moved, making Fornebu a purely domestic airport.

 Increased traffic in the mid-1980s changed the politician's interests, and in 1988 Parliament voted to build a new main airport at Hurum, located on the same side of Oslo as Fornebu, but further away.
 However, new weather data showed that Hurum was unsuitable, and the location was discarded.
 There were accusations that the data was fabricated to manipulate the political decision.
 In 1992, parliament made a final vote that started construction of a new airport at Gardermoen and mandated the closure of Fornebu.

 Financing of the airport at Gardermoen would be done through a state loan issued to a limited company owned by the Civil Airport Administration.
 This company would build and operate Gardermoen, but from 1 January 1997 it also took over operation of Fornebu.
 After the last aircraft took off from Fornebu on 7 October 1998, 300 people spent the night transporting 500 truckloads of equipment from Fornebu to Gardermoen.
 The new airport opened on the morning of 8 October 1998.

 Some locals wanted to keep Fornebu as a regional airport for the Oslo and Bærum area.
 The proposal was to keep part of the runway and terminals and allow aircraft such as the Bombardier Dash 8, Fokker 50 and British Aerospace 146 to use the airport.
 Proponents argued that a similar role was filled by Stockholm-Bromma Airport and Chicago's Midway Airport.

 The opening of Gardermoen had a strategic impact on aviation in Norway.
 Despite the deregulation of the market in 1994, the lack of free slots at Fornebu made it impossible to have free competition, since no new airlines could establish themselves and no new international airlines could fly to Fornebu.
 Gardermoen allowed this to happen, and from 1 August 1998, Color Air started with flights from Oslo, pressing down prices on domestic routes.
 Although the airline went bankrupt the following year, the losses for Braathens were so high that it was taken over by SAS.
 The gap was then filled by Norwegian Air Shuttle.